 Knot Terminology Knot & Rope Safety Rope Properties Contact

-New Knots Added: Recently we have we added several new knots including: The Stevedore Stopper Knot, The Siberian (Evenk) Hitch, the Soft Shackle and a Better Soft Shackle, Stopper Knot for Dyneema, and a New Rope Sling.
+New Knots Added: Recently we have added several new knots including: The Quick Trucker's Knot, The Heaving Line Knot, The Davy Knot, The Double Davy Knot, The Stevedore Stopper Knot, The Siberian (Evenk) Hitch, and Soft Shackles.

 Arborist Section: After years of requests from Arborists and other Tree-Climbers, we are pleased to introduce our new Arborist Knots Section – devoted to the essential tree-climbing knots.

 Associated Napkins Website: We are proud to introduce our new sister website Animated Napkins by Grog, which uses our successful animation technique.
 For the perfect wedding, a formal dinner, or a casual lunch, fold napkins with ease.

 Safety: Handling rope can be dangerous.
 Wrongly handled or tied, rope can kill, maim, or burn – maybe you!
 Handle rope with care, inspect and test any knot you tie.
 Respect heavily loaded ropes, e.g., a rope controlling a large sail, a mooring rope when you are docking or berthing, and especially your own climbing rope.

 Control: Beware using your bare hands.
 Control rope by taking two or more turns round a winch, cleat, or post.
 Use appropriate equipment for fishing line.
 The danger associated with heavily loaded lines is too often learned by experience – often very painful and occasionally lethal.